Mooophy/Cpp-Primer/ch12/README.md

 } while ( true );
 ```

-I prefer the `do while`, cause the process according with our logic.
+I prefer `do while`, because it looks clearer.

 ## Exercise 12.30 [Header](ex12_27_30.h)|[Implementation](ex12_27_30.cpp)|[Test](ex12_27_30_TEST.cpp)

 ## Exercise 12.31:
 >What difference(s) would it make if we used a vector instead of a set to hold the line numbers?
 Which approach is better?
 Why?

+`vector` doesn't guarantee that elements being held are unique, so `set` is a better choice for this case.
-The `vector` can not ensure no duplicates.
+can not ensure no duplicates.
 Hence, in terms of this program,  `set` is a better option.

 ## Exercise 12.32 [Header](ex12_32.h)|[Implementation](ex12_32.cpp)|[Test](ex12_32_TEST.cpp)
 ## Exercise 12.33 [Header](ex12_33.h)|[Implementation](ex12_33.cpp)|[Test](ex12_33_TEST.cpp)